 Types of Mechanical Energy

-Till now, we have already talked a lot about kinetic energy and potential energy.
+Now, we have already talked a lot about kinetic energy and potential energy.
 But, as a matter of fact, we don’t know what they are!!
-Or, like how they work?
+Or, like how do they work?
 Therefore, without wasting any more time, let me give you a brief review of both of them.

 Editor’s Choice: Top 6 Uniform Motion Examples in SIX minutes (All NEW)